IFLA/Systematic Public Library of the Year

 The IFLA/Systematic Public Library of the Year award is administered by IFLA (International Federation of Library Associations and Institutions) to celebrate new public libraries.

 The award is presented to a library anywhere in the world that best combines open, functional architecture with creative IT solutions and also takes into account both digital developments and local culture.
 To qualify, the library must be newly built or housed in buildings not previously used as a library.
-This means that it must have been completed between 1 January 2018 and 31 December 2018.
+This means that it must have been completed between 1 January and 31 December of the previous year.

-The award is presented at the IFLA annual meeting and is accompanied by a USD 5,000 prize.
+The award will be announced during the IFLA Annual Congress and is accompanied by a cash prize.
 Systematic is a proud sponsor of this award.

 - Interaction with the surroundings and local culture: Including how the architecture reflects – or gives consideration to – the local culture of the community, how it provides visibility in the urban landscape and interaction with surrounding buildings and open spaces.
 Does the library serve as a driver of connections or movements in the urban context?
 Can the library function as a “living room” for the community, with access for all?

 - Architectural quality: Including how each space works in terms of functions and logistics.
 How is the architectural concept implemented and designed on different scales within the building?
 This is of great importance for how individual spaces within the library affect the people using them.